Published on November 7th, 2016 | by Zac "Redhands" Shull0

 “I think a lot of people give [Trump] a hard time and throw things at him that I believe are not true.
 There are a lot of people that say, “Trump is a big racist.”
 I’m a black man, I worked with him for several months, and I never felt that.
 I never came across that at all.
 I think he was a team player when he came into our field.
 That was the largest Wrestlemania in history at the time, and he played his part perfectly.”

 Feelings and thoughts on Donald aside, he did play his part well in WWE.
-Today, when America sets out to the polls to vote, we can only hope that the person the people vote for plays their part well, too, as President of the United States of America.
+We can only hope that he plays his part well, too, as President of the United States of America.
 The world certainly depends on it.